 1. Chemical Sensors, Nanoparticles, and Microfluidics for Medical Diagnostics

-A major research focus of the Wang group is the development of portable, wearable, implantable, and microfluidic chemical sensors for health monitoring and disease diagnosis outside of hospital settings.
-Current efforts include the design of ionophore-based ion-selective electrodes/optodes, fluorescent chemical sensing platforms in droplet microfluidics, and nanoparticles for sensing and imaging.
+A major research focus of the Wang group is the development of portable, wearable, and microfluidic chemical sensors for health monitoring and disease diagnosis outside of hospital settings.
+Current efforts include the design of ionophore-based ion-selective electrodes/optodes for calibration-free ion measurements and fluorescent sensing platforms in droplet microfluidics for continuous monitoring of critical care chemicals/biochemicals.

-Sponsors: NIH-NIBIB, JDRF, Calcilytix, Orphan Disease Center, Virginia Innovation Partnership Corporation, VCU Breakthroughs Fund, Massey Comprehensive Cancer Center.
+Sponsors: NIH-NIBIB, JDRF, Orphan Disease Center (Phase I, Phase II), Calcilytix, Virginia Innovation Partnership Corporation, VCU Breakthroughs Fund, Massey Comprehensive Cancer Center.

 (Angew.
 Chem.
 2019, 58, 8092; Anal.
 Chem.
 2021, 93, 40, 13694)